 UPHA Challenge Cup

 PLEASE NOTE: To date, qualifications for the 2021 UPHA Challenge Cup National Championships are required.
-However, qualifications will be reviewed at a later date.

 The UPHA Challenge Cup was established in 1972 to encourage competition for saddle seat equitation riders throughout the nation.
 The National Challenge Cup Championship has been held at the American Royal Horse Show in Kansas City, MO since it's inception and a Junior Challenge Cup Championship was added in 1979.
 Since that time, the following programs have been added: